CAKE-DRI/CAKEbox/docs/submissions-and-reviewing/reviewer-terms-of-reference.md

 This meeting is organised by the RL, with the date set prior to the review process beginning.
 Meetings are held virtually and will be confidential.
 In order to make a decision, at least two reviewers of each application discussed in the meeting must be present.
 If a decision still cannot be reached, the RL will make the final funding decision, informed by the RC’s recommendations and written assessments.

 ## Contact:
-For questions or to update your availability, please contact: [cake-management@mlist.is.ed.ac.uk](mailto:cake-management@mlist.is.ed.ac.uk).
+For questions or to update your availability, please contact: [cake@jiscmail.ac.uk](mailto:cake@jiscmail.ac.uk).

 ## Review